KenKundert/inform/README.rst

     With the provided messengers narration is output to user, normally it is just logged. logfile (string or stream):
    Path to logfile.
 By default, .<prog_name>.log is used.
 May also pass an open stream.
-Pass False if no logfile is desired. prog_name (string):
+Pass *False* if no log file is desired. prog_name (string):
    Program name.
 By default, basename(argv[0]) is used.
-Use False to indicate that program name should not be added to message headers. argv (list of strings):
+Use *False* to indicate that program name should not be added to message headers. argv (list of strings):
    System command line arguments (logged).
 By default, sys.argv is used.